spynnaker.pyNN.models.neural_projections.connectors package

 Parameters:

-• array (ndarray(2, uint8)) – An explicit boolean matrix that specifies the connections between the pre- and post-populations (see PyNN documentation).
+• array – An explicit Boolean matrix that specifies the connections between the pre- and post-populations (see PyNN documentation).
 Must be 2D in practice.

 if given, a callable that display a progress bar on the terminal.